 The sensors you carry around with you on a daily basis in your smartphone and tablet are collecting data.
 This data can be used to learn an awful lot about your immediate surroundings and enhance your awareness to help you make better-informed decisions.

 This should come as no surprise to anyone with the ability to access lots of data, but of course, data by itself is not the important thing.
 Data, when interpreted as information, can provide insight.
 Insight, when applied, can create a platform for action.

 So, in essence, by creating a conduit to our surroundings via a device that can provide the data, the use of applications or services that interpret this data to give the user insight can lead to better and more successful actions.
-Less mistakes, better outcomes, more productivity and more safety can be provided by virtue of successful use of the data gathered by the devices we carry with us everywhere.
+Fewer mistakes, better outcomes, more productivity, and more safety can be provided by the successful use of the data gathered by the devices we carry with us everywhere.

 I sense something, a presence I’ve not felt since…

-It could seem like we’ve gone a bit off the ranch here, but as you may know, we’ve already mentioned several times that the devices are essentially the current-day equivalent of what has been represented in the Star Trek universe as the Tricorder.
+It would seem like we’ve gone a bit off the ranch here, but as you may know, we’ve already mentioned several times that the devices are mostly the current-day equivalent of what has been represented in the Star Trek universe as the Tricorder.
 From Wikipedia: a multifunction hand-held device used for sensor scanning, data analysis, and recording data.

 The sensors we’ve discussed – cameras and GPS, among others – are pretty much universal.
 That is, all the devices we would consider smartphones or tablets have them on board, though many other sensors out there might be a little more fringe.
 It’s clear we are just at the beginning of the sensor age on these ubiquitous devices.
 A few non-typical sensors that we’ve spotted in the wild:

 - light sensor